flexera-public/policy_templates/cost/aws/reserved_instances/utilization/README.md

 ## Cost

-This Policy Template does not launch any instances, and so does not incur any cloud costs.
+This Policy Template does not incur any cloud costs.